Lxvxo/Space-Invaders/README.md

 ```bash
 python main.py
 ```

-### Known Issues
+> [!WARNING]
-During the game launch, some errors may appear in the console, but they do not affect the gameplay experience.
+> During the game launch, some errors may appear in the console, but they do not affect the gameplay experience.

 ## Constraints of the Project :